 Dedicated to the care and showing of purebred dogs, ShowSight Magazine is a very attractive publication, which has actually been voted the “Most Beautiful Dog Publication in the World.”
 Often described as “The Architectural Digest of Dogdom,” ShowSight Magazine has a little something for all dog owners, even those who have mixed breeds (we won’t tell if you don’t).

-ShowSight is published on a monthly basis, and it has four smaller sibling magazines — Top Notch Toys, The Orient Express, The Doberman Digest and Sight & Scent — that are published by the same company.
+ShowSight is published on a monthly basis, and it has four smaller sibling magazines — Top Notch Toys, The Orient Express, The Doberman Digest, and Sight & Scent — that are published by the same company.

 Do you remember the magazine called Dog Fancy?
 Baby Boomers and Gen Xers certainly should.
 First published in 1970, the magazine became quite popular and eventually claimed to be the “world’s most widely read dog magazine,” with more than 200,000 paid issues in circulation.
 However, the magazine was shuttered in 2014 and replaced by Dogster.

 Dogster is published every other month, with its sister publication Catster coming out during the months in between.
-Like its predecessor, Dogster is a general dog-topic magazine that covers all of the basic information dog owners – particularly new dog owners – could want.
+Like its predecessor, Dogster is a general dog-topic magazine that covers all of the basic information dog owners – particularly first-time dog owners – could want.
 Like most other magazines, Dogster also publishes a companion website.

-Family Dog is published six times a year.
-But, you’ll have to subscribe to the magazine to get your paws on it, as it isn’t available at newsstands.
+Family Dog is published six times a year, but you’ll have to subscribe to the magazine to get your paws on it, as it isn’t available at newsstands.

 We obviously have to applaud this magazine’s name, but there’s plenty to love about it on the inside too.
-K9 Magazine covers all of the basic dog-related topics, including training tips, product recommendations, buyer’s guides and so forth.
+K9 Magazine covers all of the basic dog-related topics, including training tips, product recommendations, buyer’s guides on pet products, and so forth.
 Many of the issues feature celebrity cover art and interviews too.

-Dedicated to providing hunters and gun-dog enthusiasts the type of information they need to select, care for and train dogs bred for the field, Gun Dog Magazine is also a great resource for lovers of retrievers, pointers, setters and other hunting breeds.
+Dedicated to providing hunters and gun-dog enthusiasts the type of information they need to select, care for, and train dogs bred for the field, Gun Dog Magazine is also a great resource for lovers of retrievers, pointers, setters, and other hunting breeds.
 Note that it also covers a variety of hunting- and gun-related topics, so it probably isn’t ideally suited for all readers.